isc-projects/bind9/doc/arm/reference.rst

    The default root trust anchor is compiled into :iscman:`named` and is current as of the release date.
-If the root key changes, a running BIND server will detect this and roll smoothly to the new key, but newly-installed servers will be unable to start validation, so BIND must be upgraded to a newer version.
+If the root key changes, a running BIND server detects this and rolls smoothly to the new key.
+However, newly installed servers will be unable to start validation, and BIND must be upgraded to a newer version.

 .. namedconf:statement:: validate-except
    :tags: dnssec